nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**: Private tutors not affiliated to any tuition organisations

-* has a need to manage a significant number of contacts
+* has a need to manage multiple tutees
+* has a need for managing personal tutoring schedule
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: It is tedious for tutors to keep track of multiple students and this is done conventionally through calendar applications.
+Simplify tutoring business with TuitionConnect.
+Effortlessly manage students, schedules and progress tracking while ensuring financial organization in an all in one product at a faster rate than non CLI applications.

 ### User stories